 An employee (excluding a casual employee) normally rostered to work on a day a Public holiday falls will be paid for the Public Holiday.
 Public Holidays are those gazetted as a public holiday throughout the State of New South Wales and include: New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Anzac Day, Queen's Birthday, Labour Day, Christmas Day, Boxing Day or any holiday duly proclaimed and observed as a public holiday within the area in which the organisation is situated.

-Employees will be entitled to one additional day in substitution of the Union picnic day which must be taken during the Christmas and New Year period.
+Employees will be entitled to one additional day in substitution of the Union picnic day which will be taken at the discretion of the organisation.